Doing marketing for your book can be overwhelming. These tools help simplify the process.

 Independent Book Publishers Association

-IBPA members can sign up for their Books for Review catalog mailed quarterly to about 3000 reviewers, journalists, and bloggers across the United States.
+IBPA members can sign up for the Books for Review catalog mailed quarterly to about 3000 reviewers, journalists, and bloggers across the United States.

 Other bookstore and library mailings ($200-$400 est) will get your book in front of booksellers, libraries, and university bookstores.
 See this article for details.

 Read more about IBPA in the Organizations chapter.

 Connect with new readers and fans through your sneak peeks, advance previews, special giveaways, and/or group giveaways of your free ebook to readers.
 Instafreebie shares your work to more readers too.
 Use group giveaways to partner with other authors in your genre and expand your audience.

 Your readers can get your books on their e-reader app instantly with easy “sideloading” of books for readers through email or the Instafreebie app.